colehaus/colex/content/posts/pareto-examples/main.md

 title: Some things which are and aren't Pareto optimal
 subtitle: Your periodic reminder that Pareto efficiency carries exceedingly little normative weight
 published: 2018-04-13
-tags: economics, metrics, self-flagellation friday
+tags: social welfare, metrics, self-flagellation friday
 ---

 # Definition and context